qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Not quite as flexible as the `Mouse Shift Layer` as only single Unicode code points can be used.
 * But as it is locking, an alternate alphabet can be placed on the keys.
 * The bottom row of modifiers emit some strange keys which could be detected amongst the automatic Unicode modifiers.
 This also true for `Shift` on this layer.
+* Caps lock emits `ExSel`, a strange keycode usually not on keyboards.
 * Tab does a tab and not `Ctrl`+`Alt`+`Del`, as this mode is designed for hours of fun as long as the `Fn` adult button is not pushed.
 Just the kind of thing for a novel.

 ## Macro-board Layer (YELLOW Layer)